MAKE IT POP: What does it exactly mean in design?

 How to make simple designs “pop”

-Increase the colour intensity
+Increase the color intensity

 If the client isn’t happy with the overall design, making the design stand out may require a little extra effort.

-Explore colour combinations
+Explore color combinations

 Tweak text hierarchy